Online Retraining

 Feature Description

-EEG Delta-Theta Ratio Ratio of spectral component in the Delta (0.5-4Hz) and Theta (4-8Hz) bands.
+EEG Delta-Theta Ratio Ratio of the total Welch-averaged band power (Z²) in the Delta (0.5-4Hz) and Theta (4-8Hz) bands.

-EEG Theta-Sigma Ratio Ratio of spectral component in the Theta (4-8Hz) and Sigma (11-16Hz) bands.
+EEG Theta-Sigma Ratio Ratio of the total Welch-averaged band power (Z²) in the Theta (4-8Hz) and Sigma (11-16Hz) bands.

-EEG Theta-Beta Ratio Ratio of spectral component in the Theta (4-8Hz) and Beta (16-24Hz) bands.
+EEG Theta-Beta Ratio Ratio of the total Welch-averaged band power (Z²) in the Theta (4-8Hz) and Beta (16-24Hz) bands.

 EEG SEF50 Spectral edge frequency below which 50% of total EEG power lies.